ec-europa/europa-component-library/packages/styleguides/docs/src/05-flavors.md

-# Europa family and ECL flavors
+# Europa family and ECL systems

 ECL (Europa Component Library) consists of 2 separate sets of components: